ShayanParsai/TollFeeCalc/README.md

 Shayan / Jesper

-Bugs resolved
 * Maximum daily fee at 60
 * Accounts for day switch, total value can result over 60
-* Accounts for the first date in the interval, adding fee properly to it
+* Accounts for the first date in the interval, properly adding fee to that date
 * Simplyfied the fee return statements
+* Added greater variety of error messages